FAQ

 It is always important to be practice proactive communication with your employer.
 They are expected to allow ‘Reasonable Accommodations’ to all of their employees.
 During your instructional period after acceptance into the program, you will be advised on submitting an official notification to your employer about your future needs.

-Semper K9 provides Mental Health Mobility Service Dogs for PTSD, MST & TBI as well as to veterans who have mobility challenges.
+Semper K9 provides Mental Health Mobility Service Dogs primarily for PTSD, MST & TBI as well as to veterans who have mobility challenges.

 All family dynamics are different with respect to current pets.
 This will need to be something you address with one of our trainers.